Begawan Guru

 Begawan Guru teachers interacting with students, fostering a positive and engaging learning atmosphere.

-Begawan Guru employs three full-time teachers as well as six part-time teachers.
-The Learning Centre has no rows of desks or chairs facing whiteboards — instead, students sit in a circle or work together in small groups, guided by facilitators who encourage them to participate actively in the activities.
-The children are free to express their ideas and opinions, and are supported to address challenges collaboratively in mixed-age groups.
-Achievement is measured in consistent attendance and perseverance in learning.
-At the end of each ‘term’ the students work on a final project, which requires them to apply the knowledge they’ve absorbed over the previous months.
+Begawan Guru employed three full-time and six part-time teachers.
+The Learning Centre did not have rows of desks or chairs facing whiteboards — instead, students sat in circles or worked in small groups, guided by facilitators who encouraged enthusiastic participation.
+The children were free to express their ideas and opinions, and were supported in addressing challenges collaboratively in mixed-age groups.
+Achievement was measured through consistent attendance and perseverance in learning.
+At the end of each term, students worked on a final project that required them to apply the knowledge they had gained over the preceding months.

 A student participating in an outdoor learning activity at Begawan Guru, fostering a connection with the environment.